AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

   Selected address from topology table        Private IP of Check Point WAN port
 =========================================     =======================================================

-8. At **Check Point Gateway - IPsec VPN - VPN Advanced** window, configure the parameters as follows:
+8. At the **Check Point Gateway - IPsec VPN - VPN Advanced** window, configure the parameters as follows:

 |image9|